Darrin Dorsey: Professional career

 On August 5, 2016, he stays in France and signs at ESSM Le Portel, promoted to first division in 2016–2017.
 During a pre-season camp, he sprained his ankle.
 However, he managed to be reinstated for the first game of the season and the reception of Nanterre 92; his team lost 65–84 and Dorsey finished with 16 points (8 of 15 shots), 3 rebounds, 2 assists in 28 minutes.
 On October 22, 2017, he signed for the club Élan Chalon.

 On July 24, 2018, he agreed to a deal with Greek team Holargos.
-He left the club during the season and joined U BT Cluj-Napoca of the Liga Națională.
+He left the club during the season and joined U-BT Cluj-Napoca of the Liga Națională.

 On August 12, 2019, he has signed with Neptūnas Klaipėda of the Lithuanian Basketball League.

 On November 24, 2021, he has signed with Trefl Sopot of the Polish Basketball League.

+National team

+Dorsey represented Cambodia at the 2023 Southeast Asian Games in 3x3 basketball helping win a gold medal for the host country.